Atsushi (musician): Biography

 Atsushi was born in Saitama on April 30, 1980.
 He first started playing the piano at four years of age, and at high school after joining a band decided he would rather become a vocalist.
 After high school, Atsushi attended the ESP Musical Academy in Tokyo to further train himself as a vocalist.

 In 2000, Atsushi entered the Asayan televised talent search, making it through to the last five.
 In 2001, after seeing Atsushi on Asayan, Hiro of the 1990s band Zoo asked him to join a musical group he was producing, called J Soul Brothers.
 The group had been releasing music since 1999, however when Atsushi and vocalist Shunsuke Kiyokiba were added to the group and the group's original vocalist Sasa decided to leave the group, Hiro renamed the group Exile.

 In September 2001, Exile re-debuted with the single "Your Eyes Only (Aimai na Boku no Katachi)".
 Used as the theme song of the Yutaka Takenouchi and Ryōko Hirosue drama Dekichatta Kekkon, the song was a commercial success, managing to be certified gold by the Recording Industry Association of Japan.
 In 2002, Exile released their debut album Our Style.
 The album featured the first song Atsushi wrote lyrics to, "Eyes in Maze", and the first song that featured him as a solo vocalist, "Konna ni mo Nagai Kimi no Fuzai" (こんなにもながい君の不在).
-The theme song for the Japanese release of Captain America: Civil War is a rerecorded version of "Itsuka Kitto" by him.
+The theme song for the Japanese release of Captain America: Civil War is a re-recorded version of "Itsuka Kitto" by him.

 Through the early 2000s, Exile continued to release hit singles, including "Choo Choo Train" (2003), a cover of the Zoo song of the same name, "Scream" (2005), a collaboration with rock band Glay and "Tada...Aitakute" (2005), a song certified million for ringtone downloads.
 In 2004, Atsushi began producing the vocal group Deep, and also served as one of the band's members.

 In 2008, Atsushi collaborated with R&B singer Ai to release the song "So Special", found on Exile's compilation album Exile Entertainment Best (2008) and her seventh album Viva Ai (2009).
 In 2009, Atsushi left Deep as a full-time member, renaming the group to Color and serving solely as a producer.
 In September 2009, Atsushi held his first live as a solo artist, Exh Special Exile Atsushi Live Solo.
 This was released on DVD in March 2010, and was his first release as a solo artist.